TIMELINE

 Gregory Peck and Mel Ferrer were very close friends and business partners.
 In 1947, Ferrer co-founded The La Jolla Playhouse with Peck and Dorothy McGuire in San Diego, California, to put together theater productions.In the spring, Ferrer was scheduled to work in England for Knights of the Round Table and accepted Peck's offer to stay at his Elstree flat near London while filming.

-31st – "...
+"...
 Speaking of Mel Ferrer brings me to another flashback.
 The time is May 31, 1953, and the setting is again London – two days before the Coronation.
-Grey Peck, who had a charming duplex flat in Grosvenor Square, invited me to drop by for cocktails.
+Greg Peck, who had a charming duplex flat in Grosvenor Square, invited me to drop by for cocktails.
 When I arrived, I was delighted, but not the least surprised, to find two other chums – Audrey and Mel."

-- Radie Harris, journalist
+- Radie Harris, columnist

 June